atomisthq/docs/docs/user/github.md

 ## GitHub user authorization

-When the Atomist bot first arrives in a team, it will send a direct message to the authorizing user, requesting that they authorize Atomist to access GitHub on their behalf.
+When the Atomist bot first arrives in a Slack workspace, it will send a direct message to the authorizing user, requesting that they authorize Atomist to access GitHub on their behalf.

 ![GitHub Authorization](img/github-auth.png)

 This same dialog will be shown to users anytime Atomist detects that an automation needs to access GitHub as that user.
-Every user on the team must individually opt in.
+Every member of the workspace must individually opt in.
 Atomist will display this option each time an un-authorized user runs a command that requires a GitHub authorization.
 Users can ask for their current GitHub authorization status by running:

 ```
 you> @atomist github